Prashu2024/shopeasy/README.md

 ## Deployment

 The project is built using Vite and can be deployed to any static hosting service like Netlify, Vercel, or GitHub Pages.

-## License

-This project is licensed under the MIT License.
+Plese checkout the deployed [app](https://shopeasy-pi.vercel.app/).